ISM

 The most common side effects of AYVAKIT in people with AdvSM include: fluid retention or swelling, diarrhea, nausea, tiredness or weakness, and changes in certain blood tests.

 Your healthcare provider may change your dose, temporarily stop, or permanently stop treatment with AYVAKIT if you develop certain side effects.
-AYVAKIT may cause fertility problems in females and may decrease sperm production in males, which may affect your ability to have a child.
+AYVAKIT may cause fertility problems in females and males.
 Talk to your healthcare provider if this is a concern for you.

 These are not all of the possible side effects of AYVAKIT.
 Call your doctor for medical advice about side effects.
 You are encouraged to report side effects of prescription drugs to the FDA.
 Visit www.fda.gov/medwatch or call 1-800-FDA-1088.